SLdragon/wiki-teamsfx/Embed-a-dashboard-canvas-in-Teams.md

 <p align="right"><a href="#in-this-tutorial-you-will-learn">back to top</a></p>

-## Dashboard abstraction
+## Dashboard Abstraction
-In order to easily define and adjust the layout of the dashboard, the TeamsFx provides a `BaseDashboard` class for developers.
-You can inherit this `BaseDashboard` class to quickly implement your own dashboard.
+To facilitate the definition and customization of dashboard layout, TeamsFx offers a `BaseDashboard` class that developers can inherit to efficiently create their own dashboard.

-Below is the definition of the Dashboard class.
+The following is the definition of the `BaseDashboard` class.

 ```ts
 function dashboardStyle(isMobile?: boolean) {